G4: Engagement with the natural environment

 Readiness and links to data

-This indicator is not available for reporting in 2023 in a finalised form.
-A revised interim indicator is provided here that presents data from 3 of Natural England’s nationally representative surveys on time spent in natural spaces (spanning a wide set of green and blue spaces, both urban and rural):
+This indicator has been revised in the 2025 update of the Outcome Indicator Framework.
+It now presents data from 2 of Natural England’s nationally representative surveys on time spent in natural spaces (spanning a wide range of green and blue spaces, both urban and rural):

-2) The People and Nature Survey (PANS) which began collecting data for adults on an on-going basis from 2 April 2020.
+1) The Adults People and Nature Survey (A-PaNS) which began collecting data for adults on an on-going basis from 2 April 2020.

-3) The Children’s People and Nature Survey (C-PANS) which collects data for children twice yearly (beginning in August 2021), once during school holiday-time and once in term-time.
+2) The Children’s People and Nature Survey (C-PaNS) which collects data for children twice yearly (beginning in August 2021), once during school holiday-time and once in term-time.

 Notes on indicator

-Adult’s and children’s results are not directly comparable due to the alternative use of child-appropriate questions.
+Adults' and children’s results are not directly comparable due to the use of child-appropriate questions in the children’s surveys.

 Indicator components